tiagotakeda/english_classes/README.md

 # Private Classes Resources and Materials

-This is my repository of materials, including grammatical articles, exercises, etc, so it gets easier if I need to give private classes to anyone.
+This is my repository of materials.
+It includes grammatical articles, exercises, etc, so it gets easier if I need to give private classes to anyone.

-I opening this repository so **anyone** perhaps find something useful in this repository, for teaching or learning.
+I'm opening this repository so **anyone** perhaps find something useful in this repository, for teaching or learning.

 ## Updates